Pier-Two/c-libp2p/docs/upgrading.md

 While strongly recommended for application code, the host orchestrator is not mandatory.
-If you need absolute control—for example when developing a new transport or security handshake—you can still instantiate security transports, muxers, and the upgrader directly from `include/libp2p/security.h`, `include/libp2p/muxer.h`, and `transport/upgrader.h`.
+If you need absolute control—for example when developing a new transport or security handshake—you can still instantiate security transports, muxers, and the upgrader directly.
+Include the abstract interfaces from `include/libp2p/security.h` and `include/libp2p/muxer.h`, then opt into factories such as `include/libp2p/security_noise.h` and `include/libp2p/muxer_yamux.h` as needed alongside `transport/upgrader.h`.
 This is exactly what the host does internally.

 Manual upgrades resemble the older workflow: